Skip to content

 Is your hiking jacket "Ski-Compatible"?

-Skiing with a hiking jacket
+Skiing in a hiking jacket

 Why do you feel colder skiing than hiking?